AdityaSeth777/Kryptos/README.md

 ![Kryptos Logo Placeholder](./src/assets/pictures/logo.jpeg)

 Welcome to **Kryptos**, the revolutionary messaging platform powered by blockchain technology!
-With support for multiple crypto wallets such as Phantom, Metamask, Coinbase, and more, Kryptos ensures secure, decentralized communication like never before.
+With support for over 224 crypto wallets such as Phantom, Metamask, Coinbase, Trust Wallet, and more, Kryptos ensures secure, decentralized communication like never before.

 ## Features